-Having broken down the assets into appropriate components, it is necessary to determine the life of each component or treatment.
-As indicated above, useful lives also determine whether or not it is appropriate to group components.
+Once the assets are divided into appropriate components, it is necessary to determine the expected or remainng life of each component or rehabilitation treatment.
+The useful life of individual components also determine whether or not it is appropriate to group components.

 Assets and components fall into one of two categories: (1) those with a finite life, at the end of which they will need to be replaced, typically 20–40 years, although some assets will have considerably shorter or longer lives, and (2) those that, given the necessary capital expenditure, will have an indefinite life.
 Indefinite life components can be further subdivided into those that require capital maintenance to allow them to achieve their expected life and those that do not.